HIRDEYJOT/bikesharing/README.md

 ## RESULTS

-Here is an overview of all visualizations in a single dashaboard

-![dashboard]CitiBike_Dashboard.png)

-This bar graph represents total number of rides by hour.
-The data shows that the window with the most riders is between 7p.m. and 9p.m.

-![bargraph]August_rides.png)

 This Pie Chart gives us a breakdown of Riders by gender.
 65.3% of the riders are male, 25.1% or the riders are female, and 9.6% of the riders are unknown.

 ![piechart](Pie_chart.png)